Photo by KC Kratt.

 - Great Backyards, “Attention to Details,” 2009

-- Buffalo-Style Gardens, Sally Cunningham and Jim Charlier, St. Lynn’s Press, 2019
+- Buffalo-Style Gardens, by Sally Cunningham and Jim Charlier, St. Lynn’s Press, 2019

-- Cultivating Garden Style, Rochelle Greayer, Timber Press, 2014
+- Cultivating Garden Style: Inspired Ideas and Practical Advice to Unleash your Garden Personality, by Rochelle Greayer, Timber Press, 2014

-- Garden Up!, Susan Morrison and Rebbecca Sweet, “Fruit Trees for Gardens of Every Size, Dwarf Columnar Trees,” Cool Springs Press, 2011
+Garden Up!
+Smart Vertical Gardening for Small and Large Spaces, by Susan Morrison and Rebbecca Sweet, “Fruit Trees for Gardens of Every Size, Dwarf Columnar Trees,” Cool Springs Press, 2011

-- Garden Walk Buffalo, Written by Elizabeth Licata, with photographer Don Zinteck, and designer Jim Charlier, Buffalo Heritage Unlimited, 2006
+- Garden Walk Buffalo, by Elizabeth Licata, with photographer Don Zinteck, designed by Jim Charlier, Buffalo Heritage Unlimited, 2006

 - The Buffalo News, “New Ideas from Creative Gardeners,” August 5, 2016 with accompanying online slideshow.